artiso-solutions/samples/LiveUpdate/Readme.md

 	* Count is displayed
 3. Start Dashboard is optional
 	* use bin\StartDashboard.bat
-	* to the dashboard at a second PC us bin\StartClientAndServiceWithDashboardRunningOnSecondPC as sample

-You can also start client, service and dashboard with one batch bin\StartClientAndServiceAndDashboard.bat
+You can also start client, service and dashboard with one batch bin\StartClientAndServiceAndDashboard.bat Is the dashboard at a second PC running use bin\StartClientAndServiceWithDashboardRunningOnSecondPC as sample

 #####Batch Update:
 1. Leave application open and run bin\StartServiceAndClientUpdate.bat